 GUPC brought two further ICC claims totalling US\$2.3 billion in late 2016.
 These reportedly relate to the quality of basalt on the canal bed, the design of lock gates and labour cost adjustments, along with other claims.
-Those claims are also being heard by a tribunal of Gunter, Gaitskell and you Wobeser.
+Those claims are also being heard by a tribunal of Gunter, Gaitskell and von Wobeser.

-In the ICC cases, GUPC is represented by White & Case, Italian firm BonelliErede, Seyfarth Shaw in Washington, DC, and Aleman Cordero Galindo & Lee in Panama City.
-The canal authority has instructed Vinson & Elkins, Mayer Brown, Panamanian firm Galindo Arias & López and Manus McMullan QC, a barrister at Atkin Chambers in London.
-In the US courts, it has also been using Reed Smith.
+In the ICC cases, GUPC is represented by White & Case LLP, Italian firm BonelliErede, Seyfarth Shaw in Washington, DC, and Alemán, Cordero, Galindo & Lee in Panama City.
+The canal authority has instructed Vinson & Elkins LLP, Mayer Brown LLP, Panamanian firm Galindo, Arias & López and Manus McMullan QC, a barrister at Atkin Chambers in London.
+In the US courts, it has also been using Reed Smith LLP.

-Sacyr also filed an UNCITRAL claim against Panama in September under the Spain-Panama bilateral investment treaty.
+Sacyr also filed a claim at the United Nations Commission On International Trade Law (UNCITRAL) against Panama in September 2018 under the Spain-Panama bilateral investment treaty.
 The state has retained Foley Hoag to defend that claim.
-In 2015, Salini also filed a notice of dispute under the Italy-Panama BIT, but does not appear ever to have filed the case.
+In 2015, Salini also filed a notice of dispute under the Italy-Panama bilateral investment treaty, but does not appear ever to have filed the case.

-One of the members of the Vinson & Elkins team working on the ICC cases, London-based Scott Stiegler, has just been promoted to partner, the firm announced today.
+One of the members of the Vinson & Elkins LLP team working on the ICC cases, London-based Scott Stiegler, has just been promoted to partner, the firm announced on 17 December.